-According to Georgia Law (20-2-690-1.), children between the ages of six and 16 must enroll in a private, public, or home school program.
+Georgia law requires children between the ages of six and 16 must enroll in a private, public, or homeschool program.
 Children under age seven are subject to the law after they are enrolled in a Georgia school for 20 days or more.
 The school district is charged with responsibility for enforcing the Mandatory Attendance Law.